 “Human resources isn’t a thing we do.
 It’s what runs our business.” – Steve Wynn

 Humans are complex creatures with every human being distinctly different from the other.
 The complexity grows multifold in a workplace where people from different beliefs and ideas work towards a common goal.
-To understand these complexities and pave a path for people to work together is the role of an HR team.
+Understanding these complexities and paving a path for people to work together is the role of an HR team.
 And, one of the biggest HR challenges in any organization.

-Human resource has continually evolved ever since it’s inception in the late 19th and early 20th century.
-The responsibilities of human resources have also changed in time.
-Today, an HR focuses on helping an organization reach its goals by maximizing its most competitive advantage – its employees.
+Human resources has continually evolved ever since its inception in the late 19th and early 20th century.
+The responsibilities of human resources have also changed over time.
+Today, HR focuses on helping an organization reach its goals by maximizing its most competitive advantage – its employees.

 Hiring the right talent